chydarren/ST1012-Disney-Quiz-Application/README.md

 ## Usage

-Clone this repository in the C drive.
-Next, `cd dist` and run the `disney-quiz-application.jar` executable.
+1. Clone this repository into the C: drive's root directory.

+2. Enter the "dist" directory by typing `cd disney-quiz-application/dist`.

+3. Run the `disney-quiz-application.jar` file.

 ## Disclaimer